PatrykPrusko2019/MusicStoreApi/README.md

 6. Adding a new endpoint -> GET api/artist/{artistId}/album/{albumId}/song/details/{songId} -> to access the details of a given song with additional fields: AlbumTitle, ArtistId, ArtistName.
 7. Add a new endpoint -> GET api/artist/{artistId}/album/details/{albumId} -> to access the details of a given album with additional fields: ArtistName, ArtistId.
 8. Add a new endpoint -> GET api/artist/details/{Id} -> to access the details of a given artist with additional fields: ContactEmail, ContactNumber.
+The ability for the Frontend application to connect to the Backend application from a link: https://musicstore-api-app9.azurewebsites.net , then you only need to change the variable in the Utilites/HelperHttpClient.cs directory , in the HelperHttpClient.cs class to the given link above.
+The exact description of the setting in the DescriptionOfApp directory.